jiachenyee/IDAssignment2/README.md

   - Location:
       - Payment/Checkout Page
   - Purpose:
-      - hi
+      - To allow members to make their final payment using their preferred payment method.
   - Description
-      - A mock-up credit card is displayed on the left side of the container, alongside
+      - A mock-up credit card is displayed with the users payment details, which are collected when they sign up for membership.
+      - If they prefer to use another credit/debit card or other payment methods such as Grab/Apple Pay, they can proceed to fill in the details of the payment form by clicking on the "Use another payment method" button.
   - {display}